Year 12 Applied Computing: Software Development Units 3 and 4

 Overview

-Applied Computing: Software Development focuses on the strategies and techniques for creating digital solutions to meet specific needs and to manage the threats to data, information and software security.
-You will apply the problem-solving methodology to develop working software using a programming language.
+Applied Computing: Software Development focuses on the strategies and techniques for creating software solutions and to manage the threats to data, information and software security.
+You will apply the problem-solving methodology, which is made up of four stages, to develop working software using an object-oriented programming language.

 Analysis

-In the analysis stage you will construct the framework for the development of a software solution that meets a client’s need or opportunity.
-You prepare a project plan, use a range of methods to collect data (the requirements), and use various analysis tools and techniques.
+In the analysis stage you will construct the framework for the development of a software solution for an identified problem, need or opportunity.
+You will prepare a project plan, use a range of methods to collect data (the requirements), and use various analysis tools and techniques.

 Design

 You will generate design ideas for creating the solution using mock-ups and using annotations to indicate key functions and appearance.
-After seeking feedback from your client, you will select the preferred design to develop.
+After evaluation of alternative designs, you will select the preferred design to develop.
 In addition, you will develop an evaluation criterion to evaluate the efficiency and effectiveness of the final software solution.

 Development

 This is where you will start coding your software solution.
-You will write code, including validation code, and you will create test data and document your testing during development.
-You will also write accompanying documentation including commenting your code and writing user documentation.
-You will also conduct and document usability testing done with your client.
+You will write code, including validation code, and you will be debugging and using testing techniques during development.
+You will also write accompanying documentation including commenting your code.
+After completing the programming of the software solution, you will conduct beta testing with at least two potential users.

 Evaluation

-In this final stage, you will gather data to evaluate the efficiency and effectiveness of your software solution, as well as the effectiveness of your project plan.
+In this final stage, you will gather data to evaluate the quality of your software solution, as well as the effectiveness of your project plan.

-You will be taught skills for all stages of the problem-solving methodology, to create a new software solution for a client.
-PHP is the programming language supported by VSV staff for this course.
-All students will use the PHP programming language in Unit 3.
+You will be taught skills for all stages of the problem-solving methodology, to create a new software solution.
+Python is the programming language supported by VSV staff for this course.
+All students will use the Python programming language in Unit 3.
 It is highly recommended that students use this language for their SAT project.
-However, you can request to use an alternate language, but this must be approved by your VSV teacher.
-It will need to meet the VCAA programming requirements for this course.
+However, you can request to use an alternate language, but this must be approved by your VSV teacher and needs to meet the VCAA programming requirements for this course.

 Who is it for?